codingWithSharon/BeginnerPlaywrightProjectForCSharp/README.md

 # A beginners project for Playwright and C#

 A quick guide to get started with Playwright and C#.
+In the previous project we used Playwright with JavaScript to get familiar with the basic concepts when creating an automated test.
+In this project we wil use the same UI with simular tests so we can focus on C#.

 ## Set Up